Recent posts

 Selecting the right film stock for springtime photography is essential for capturing vibrant colours and pleasing exposures.
 A high ISO film such as 400-800 will generally be suitable for outdoor shooting, or a slower ISO 100 film can be used in bright daylight.
 Choose a colour of film that complements the scene, whether it’s classic black and white or vivid Kodak Ektachrome 100 film.

-Check out our collection of spring films here.
+Check out our full collection of spring films here.

 Embrace Soft Light